sumitnawadkar/ML-Machine_Learning/README.md

 Customer Reviews: Incorporates customer feedback and reviews, shedding light on book popularity and reception.

-Temporal Coverage: Spans [time period], allowing for trend analysis and seasonality considerations.
+Temporal Coverage: Allowing for trend analysis and seasonality considerations.

 Use Case: Valuable for market analysis, recommendation systems, and understanding reader preferences.